alexpaul/Diffable-Data-Source/README.md

 1. Declare and instance of `NSDiffableDataSourceSnapshot` which needs to match the section and item type you specified for the data source.
 2. Append the required sections to the snapshot.
 3. Append the items for the section or each section if the table view or collection view has multiple sections.
-4. Add the default row animation to the data source.
-The default animation is `.automatic`.
-5. Apply the snapshot to the data source.
+4. Apply the snapshot to the data source.
 This step is the required step to update the current snapshot which will render items to the table view or collection view.

 ```swift
 // 1